The Brazoria County Bar Association proudly hosted “Law Day 2019” on May 10th at the Brazoria County Historical Museum.

 Welcome by Natalie Broaddus, President, Brazoria County Bar Association

-Natalie Broaddus called the meeting to order, welcomed all members and guests of the Bar Association, and made brief announcements.
+Natalie Broaddus called Law day 2019 to order, welcomed all members and guests of the Bar Association, and made brief announcements.
 The Honorable Marc Holder presented the blessing and the Honorable Jeremy Warren led in the Pledges of Allegiance to the United States and Texas flags.

 Judge Jerri Lee Mills Law Student Scholarship Winner